 Utilize tools such as FREIDA, the AMA Residency & Fellowship Database, which includes more than 12,000 ACGME accredited programs.
 The database provides valuable information, including applicants’ average test scores, hours of US clinical experience, and a number of publications to match successfully.

-After reviewing this database, you will be able to work on filling in any missing pieces in your application to make it more competitive.
+After reviewing this database, you’ll be able to work on filling in any missing pieces in your application to make it more competitive.
 If you want to know the specialties in which IMGs are most likely to match, check out the NRMP data.
 According to the NRMP, now those specialties include pathology, neurology, family medicine, and internal medicine.

 Ask for help